-This year, Commissioner Michael Alvarez, Chairman of the Federal Legislative Committee, Executive Director David St. Pierre and I traveled to Washington D.C. to secure federal funding needed to keep TARP on schedule.
+This year, Pres.
+Kathleen Meany, Commissioner Michael Alvarez, Chairman of the Federal Legislative Committee, and Executive Director David St. Pierre traveled to Washington D.C. to secure federal funding needed to keep the Tunnel and Reservoir Plan (TARP) on schedule.
 Despite a difficult budget year and economical challenges, our Illinois delegation, led by Senator Richard Durbin, understood the need for this project to move forward and made it a priority to push for the funding necessary to do so.
-With their help, the District received \$35 million dollars and ensured that TARP would be funded in 2013.
+With their help, the MWRD received \$35 million dollars and ensured that TARP would be funded in 2014.
 The entire Board of Commissioners also traveled to Springfield to meet with members of the Illinois General Assembly to discuss legislative initiatives and new ideas in protecting our regional waterways.
 Our long time partnership with our state and federal legislators has helped MWRD to succeed in its mission, and our continued work together will guarantee efficient progress in our area's water protection.